jerzydziewierz/cfabric/demo3_module_message_diagram.md

 - Lines indicating which modules interact with which message types

 Note: The actual interactions may be more complex; this diagram provides a high-level overview.

+To view this diagram, you'll need to use a Graphviz-compatible viewer or convert it to an image using Graphviz tools.